Need to Recycle a Christmas Tree in Philly? Here's Where and How

 Philadelphians, do you need to recycle a Christmas tree?

 The city's annual tree recycling runs from Monday, Jan.
 4, through Saturday, Jan.
-16. City residents can drop off a tree to be recycled in an environmentally friendly way.
+16. City residents can drop off a tree to be recycled in an environmentally-friendly way.
+Goats are even involved.

 Please ensure trees are free of all decorations and untied.
 Trees with decorations cannot be recycled.